hz-aroan/NetCoreTestProject/README.md

   table to the system and replace the operations using the underlying table instead - if needed

+Ahh!
+I have some words on Basket UID (GUID field)!
+As I told the guid field is not optimal for indexing and querying data.
+I have 2 reasons to use guid now:
+* basket head table: might not will contains millions of records
+* as there is no user table in the system, no authorization, no validation which user owns the basket, and the `int` typed `basketId` field is not a safe choose.
+When you have a basketId you can easily find out other basketIds, and might add new products to another basket.
+Using GUID is a little bit safer managing a basket.

+Also, as there is no user table - no authorization - so cannot guess which was my own basket for an event before.
+So cannot *continue* to work with my previous basket.
+A basket is lost on WEB if you choose another event to attend (another basket is created).
+On Rest.API if you saved you basketUid - you can anytime continue the work with the given basket.

 # Notes

 I copied some codes from my projects for this application